 20. Yellowknife, Northwest Territories – 17.84% Irish

 Franklin Avenue is home to some of the best St. Patrick’s Day festivities in Yellowknife this year.
 First, head to the Black Knight Pub for your first round (or two) of drinks, and then the NWT Brewing Co for even more fun in the evening.
-Best of all?
-If you need to end your night early, you can take a growler home as you stroll through Yellowknife’s Old Town.
+Best of all, you can take a growler home as you stroll through Yellowknife’s Old Town.

 21. Kelowna, British Columbia – 17.51% Irish